yypetrov/docker-php-webserver/README.md

-# Configuration files to compose Nginx, PHP, MySQL in one container.
+# Docker webserver with Nginx, PHP and MySQL.

 ## STEP 1: Install and run Docker on your system
 Docker is a platform for developing, shipping, and running applications using container technology.
 In this guide, we'll walk you through the steps to install Docker on your system.